andrea-liu87/TotalZero/README.md

 This is a simple android game to construct simple math and get 0 as end result

 MinSDKVersion : 21
-Development Tool : Android Studio Library
+</br>Development Tool : Android Studio Library
-Programming languange : Java
+</br>Programming languange : Java

 Version : 2
 </br>Version Code : 1.1